Paper cartridge: Nitrated cartridges for percussion revolvers

 Typical paper cartridges for revolvers differ from the robust percussion rifle cartridges, in that the cartridge is inserted into the chamber whole, and rammed into place.
 Revolver cartridges were often combustible, and the bullet was typically exposed.
 The paper cartridge was glued, typically with sodium silicate, a high temperature glue that was widely available, as it was also used to preserve fresh eggs.
 Many examples were tapered into a cone, being wider at the bullet than at the rear.
 Some commercially produced cartridges, such as those by Hayes of England, were also equipped with a small cloth tear tab at the front to assist in the removal of the protective outer layer prior to loading the cartridge.

 The revolver paper cartridge lasted longer than it otherwise would have and encompassed a wider range of forms, due to Rollin White's patent covering bored through cylinders on a revolver (adopted for a paper cartridge application).
-That patent was exclusively licensed by Smith & Wesson, giving them an effective monopoly on the American manufacture of effective cartridge revolvers until the patent expired.
+That patent was exclusively licensed to Smith & Wesson, giving them an effective monopoly on the American manufacture of effective cartridge revolvers until the patent expired.
 Prevented from converting to rimfire or centerfire cartridges, other manufacturers had to remain with percussion systems or develop proprietary front-loading cartridges.